sunra-ai/sunra-clients/examples/demo-python/notebooks/README.md

 ### Advanced Path
 1. Complete all previous notebooks
-2. **06-complete-workflows.ipynb** - Build complex AI pipelines
-3. Experiment with your own use cases
+2. Experiment with your own use cases

 ## 🎯 Use Cases by Notebook